Wauseon Community Church logo

 In today’s fast-paced and often overwhelming world, anxiety can easily take root in our minds and hearts.
 However, by prioritizing sleep and nutrition, reducing the noise in our lives, challenging our anxious thoughts, and stopping unhelpful rumination, we can begin to take control of our anxiety and find lasting peace.
 While the journey may not always be easy, it is possible to experience relief and balance with intentional steps.
 Remember, God’s words of encouragement and the tools He provides are always within reach.
 Peace is not a distant hope—it’s a promise we can begin to experience today.

-Which of the four steps seems most helpful to you?
+Which of the five steps seems most helpful to you?
 Text your answer to 833-515-7078.

 Adrian Baney